godotengine/godot-docs/community/contributing/pr_workflow.rst

     $ git commit -m "Fix a typo in the banner's title"
     $ git push origin better-project-manager

-That should do the trick, but...
+That should do the trick, but…

-Mastering the PR workflow: the rebase
+Mastering the PR workflow: The rebase
 -------------------------------------

-On the situation outlined above, your fellow contributors who are particularly pedantic regarding the Git history might ask your to *rebase* your branch to *squash* or *meld* the last two commits together (i.e. the two related to the project manager), as the second commit basically fixes an issue in the first one.
+On the situation outlined above, your fellow contributors who are particularly pedantic regarding the Git history might ask your to *rebase* your branch to *squash* or *meld* the last two commits together (I.E. the two related to the project manager), as the second commit basically fixes an issue in the first one.

 Once the PR is merged, it is not relevant for a changelog reader that the PR